SheenaShahangian/CS601_TermProject_Shahangian/README.md

 <img width="1667" alt="Screen Shot 2021-12-10 at 2 48 30 PM" src="https://user-images.githubusercontent.com/74014027/145645593-271d33b5-d3dc-4678-8201-7639346fa4d6.png">

-As you scroll further down the page, you'll see another h2 "Let's Go on a Journey" which has an introductory blurb.
+As you scroll further down the home page, you'll see another h2 "Let's Go on a Journey" which has an introductory blurb.
 Underneath that blurb paragraph, you'll come across aa two column layout (on desktop view).
 This was also accomplished using Flexbox.
 I use both the two column and four column layout throughout the website, but this page highlights both of them nicely in one place.
 I'll provide an image linked below of this part of the website:

 <img width="1061" alt="Screen Shot 2021-12-10 at 10 47 24 AM" src="https://user-images.githubusercontent.com/74014027/145618801-fbc66021-c0a3-4d23-ab45-cfa22e2ec770.png">

 Flexbox has allowed me to create a website with a more complex layout that felt more dynamic and interesting than having everything lined up in single columns going down the page, as would be standard otherwise for any block level elements.
 You'll notice the number of columns does change as screen size is modified.
-For example, on the home page, the two column layout is two columns on desktop and tablet screen sizes, but becomes single column on desktop, as it recommended design practice.
-Meanwhile, the four column layout, I have opted to keep four columns on desktop only, and have them become single column on both tablet and mobile.
+For example, on the home page, the two column layout is two columns on desktop and tablet screen sizes, but becomes single column on desktop, as that is recommended design best practice.
+Meanwhile, for the four column layout, I have opted to keep four columns on desktop only, and have them become single column on both tablet and mobile.

 Another use of Flexbox on my website, as mentioned earlier in this report, was on my articles page, where I wanted to have card-like columns for each article.
 A linked image below shows this design using Flexbox yet again: